nathanlq/book_reco/readme-makefile.md

 - `stop-postgres`: Stop the PostgreSQL container.
 - `delete-postgres`: Delete the PostgreSQL container.
 - `create-db`: Create the PostgreSQL database if it does not exist.
+- `start-mlflow`: Starts the MLflow server for model tracking.
 - `help`: Display the help message with available targets.
 - `test`: Run end-to-end test for the entire data pipeline.

 ### Usage